 Manoeuvrability and Ease of Use

-The Numatic George comes with a 10 metre power cord and three metre hose, leading to a large cleaning radius.
-This makes the George a great choice for cleaning large areas without needing to change socket.
+The Numatic George comes with a 10-metre power cord and a 3-metre hose, leading to a large cleaning radius.
+We like that Numatic has added a bit extra to the cord and hose compared with typical cylinder vacuums, as this makes the George a great choice for cleaning large areas without needing to change socket.

-It’s also easy to use.
+We also like how easy it is to use.
 There are just two switches, one for suction and the other for pumping water (with cleaning solution.)
 These can be activated separately or at the same time, depending on the type of cleaning.

 As it’s a heavy vacuum, there’s always a risk of manoeuvrability becoming an issue.
 Numatic has included two fixed wheels at the back, along with two swivel caster wheels on the front.
-This makes it relatively easy to pull around the home.
+This makes it relatively easy to pull around the home, although we would have preferred four casters.
 It’s also very stable – which isn’t always true with cylinder vacs!

 The George has a “two-stage” filtration system.
 In simple terms, this means that the combination of HepaFlo bag and TriTex filter catches most dust and other allergenic particles.